stormalf/chibicc/README.md

 ## release notes

 1.0.23.1     Fixing issue when compiling chibicc with chibicc and extended assembly without input and output.
 Fixing issue with -v that exit without compiling when files are passed to the compiler.
 From @fuhsnn Adjust ABI with unnamed function parameter.
 From @enh use explicit .section specifications rather than .data/.text and fixing long double size and use .byte/.short/.long/.quad as appropriate and only output .align for >1 byte alignment.
 Fixing issue with missing braces for compound statement (ISS-183).
+Adding -fvisibility=hidden, -ffunction-sections, -fdata-sections and -mindirect-branch-register to the list of ignored parameters (for cmake).
+Disabling __INTEL_COMPILER.

 ## old release notes